TROSA Program Model: Modified Therapeutic Community

 TROSA is a modified therapeutic community (TC), providing evidence-based services through a comprehensive multi-year residential treatment program.

-TROSA is considered a modified therapeutic community because of our increased emphasis on orientation and instruction; professional and clinical staff; on-site services for primary care and mental health needs; our ability to help individuals with co-occurring mental health disorders; the use of some medications; and post-program continuing care services for graduates.
+TROSA is considered a modified therapeutic community because of our increased emphasis on orientation and instruction; professional and clinical staff; on-site services for primary care and mental health needs; our ability to help individuals with co-occurring mental health disorders; the use of some medications, including MAT (see our FAQ page for more details); and post-program continuing care services for graduates.

 Thanks to partnerships with our medical community, TROSA has on-site primary care services and coordinates specialty care with area providers.